maciejg-git/litewind-alpine-documentation/documentation/validation.md

 ### Validation results

 Validation results for each input are stored in the `form` component.
 This data is automatically used by inputs and other components to set validation related styles and validation messages.
-Validation results can also be accessed with the `$validation` magic function.
+Validation results can also be accessed with the `$validation` magic function that takes input name as and argument and returns validation results object.

 The validation result is an object with following propreties: